kierncb/Python_Data_Job_EDA/README.md

 - The companies listed span various industries, including finance (Citi, Capital One), healthcare (UnitedHealth Group), retail (Walmart), and consulting (Booz Allen Hamilton).
 This suggests that job opportunities exist across multiple sectors.

 ## 4. What is the most commonly used job posting platform?
-To identify the most common job posting platform, I extracted the values from the `job_via` column and used `value_counts()` to count the job postings for each platform.
-The results were then stored in a new DataFrame, `df_platform`.

 ### Visualize Data
 ```python